-If you use a customer relationship management (CRM) tool, you likely have access to a lot of this data already.
+If you use a customer relationship management (CRM) tool like HubSpot to gather your metrics, you likely have access to a lot of this data already.
 You can also find demographic and interest data in Google Analytics and within the analytics section of your social media profiles.

-If somewhere the data doesn’t match what you’d expect — if it looks radically different in your Google Analytics profile compared to your existing CRM, for example — you could be missing out on opportunities or speaking to the wrong audience.
+If the data doesn’t align with what you’d expect somehow — if it looks radically different in your Google Analytics profile compared to your existing CRM, for example — you could be missing out on opportunities or speaking to the wrong audience.

 Pro tip: In Google Analytics, “Affinity Audiences” allows you to see information on people who are actively researching a product or service.
 You might be surprised at what you find in these audience interest categories, so they’re worth looking into.

-While keywords are important, they don’t mean as much in SEO as they used to.
+While keywords are important for Google Search, they don’t mean as much in the world of SEO as they used to.
 After all, Google updates its algorithm hundreds of times a year.

-Some are bigger than others, but the most recent ones — such as the MUM update — have focused on better understanding human language and how specific terms relate to topics.
+Some are bigger than others, but the updates in the last few years — such as the MUM update and the Helpful Content update — have focused on better understanding human language and how specific search terms relate to topics.
 (Perhaps unsurprising, due to voice search and smart speakers.)

-Thinking beyond keywords will be increasingly important as Google’s algorithm continues down the path of machine learning and artificial intelligence to power search results.
-Luckily, tools like SEMrush can help you delve more into the topics and questions people are typing into the search bar.
+Thinking beyond keywords will be increasingly important as Google’s algorithm continues down the path of machine learning and artificial intelligence to power search engine results pages.
+Luckily, tools like Semrush can help you delve more into the topics and questions people type into the search bar.

-When conducting keyword research, check what keywords you’re currently ranking for first.
-This way, you don’t spend time focusing on a keyword you’re already ranking for.
+When conducting keyword research, check what keywords you’re already ranking for first so you can focus your energy on new ones.

-You can also identify any keyword gaps where you might be missing opportunities.
-You can use tools like Moz and Ahrefs to find related keywords, volume, and difficulty of terms that you discovered but that you’re not ranking for.
+You can identify any keyword gaps where you might be missing opportunities with tools like Moz and Ahrefs.
+These platforms allow you to find related keywords, analyze search volume, and the difficulty of terms you discovered but aren’t ranking for (yet).

-In most cases, the higher volume a term is, the more difficult it’s going to be to rank for because it’s probably a lot more competitive, with a higher amount of other sites targeting that same keyword.
+In most cases, the higher volume a term is, the more difficult it will be to rank for due to competition.

 Build a content calendar

 Many marketers think of blogs when they hear the word “content.”
-But there are many different content types that can increase user engagement and earn more backlinks.
+But there are loads of content types that can increase user engagement and earn more backlinks.